 Why is my browser saying the Zotero Connector needs access to the data on all websites I visit?

-When you install the Zotero Connector in Firefox, your browser will tell you the permissions required by the extension:
+When you install the Zotero Connector in your browser, your browser will tell you the permissions required by the extension:

 - Firefox: “Access your data for all websites”